PouryaTak/pv-carousel/README.md

 ## How to use:

-- Download and including these script tags to your html file:
+1. Download and include this script tag to your html file:

 ```html
   <script src="js/app.js"></script>
 ```

-- Create an ul tag with id of **_"#pvc_container"_** and add your Carousel items as li tag's.
+2. Create an ul tag with id of **_"#pvc_container"_** and add your Carousel items as li tag's.
 Then style **" .pvc_item "** in your css and set desired styles for **' .active '**, **' .post_active '**, **' .post_inactive '**, **' .pre_active '** and **' .pre_inactive '** states.

 You can use **" goNext() "** and **" goPrev() "** for arrow buttons.